 This section presents the results of the basic regression equations (1) through (5) as described above.
 As Table 2 shows, nearly all regressions have a strong explanatory power and perform well on specification tests.

-Regression (1) confirms a number of known findings regarding the importance of investment and institutional qualities (Inv, Inst), the importance of growth in education level (KED), the negative impact of population growth (PGR) and the positive impact of labor force growth (LFG).
+Regression (1) confirms a number of known findings regarding the importance of investment growth and institutional qualities (Inv, Inst), the importance of growth in education level (KED), the negative impact of population growth (PGR) and the positive impact of labor force growth (LFG).
 The coefficient on female-male illiteracy ratio (FMR) turns out to be positive, which comforts with the previous cross-country studies that gender equality in education is highly related to economic growth.

-Regression (2) shows the determinants of investments and finds that higher investment rates are related to higher labor force growth, higher human capital, and better institutional quality.
+Regression (2) shows the determinants （想表达投资决定因素）可以吧of investments and finds that higher investment rates are related to higher labor force growth, higher human capital, and better institutional quality.
 Additionally, lower female illiteracy rate also appears to lead to higher investment growth rate, confirming the indirect linkage between gender inequality in education, investment, and economic growth.

 Regression (3) and (4) demonstrate that gender inequality in education has the expected impact on population growth and labor force growth, which indicates that gender inequality in education is indirectly related to economic growth.